 For more information, see How to Pay.

 If the Student has booked their programme via email or the internet (a ‘distance contract’), they are entitled to a 14-day ‘cooling off’ period.
-During this ‘cooling-off’ period the Student may cancel their booking for any reason within 14 days and receive a refund of all fees minus any bank charges.
+During this ‘cooling-off’ period the Student may cancel their booking for any reason within 14 days and receive a refund of all fees minus any bank charges / credit card charges and any other costs associated both with the original payment and with the refund.
 If the Student cancels during the ‘cooling off’ period described above, the School will refund the fees within 14 days of the date that the Student informs the School that they wish to cancel.
 However, if the Student has requested the School provides services during the cooling off period, the School is entitled to charge a reasonable sum for the services.
 For an English course, this will be based on the proportion of the Course the Student has undertaken and the overall cost of the Course.
 The School can deduct this sum from any refund payable.
 For an English course, this will be based on the proportion of the tuition and accommodation the Student has used.
 The School can deduct this sum from any refund payable.
 Please note that accommodation cancellation terms apply – see paragraph 17.

 In all cases, any unused accommodation will be refunded subject to cancellation terms – see condition 17.

-If the level of enrolments does not reach the minimum number to operate a programme viably, the School reserves the right to cancel the programme.
+If the level of enrolments does not reach the minimum number to operate a programme viably, or the School is unable to offer services due to circumstances beyond its control such as fire, flooding, terrorism, war, pandemic (force majeure conditions), the School reserves the right to cancel the programme.
 In this case the School may offer an alternative programme.
 The student has the right to reject the alternative and instead receive a refund.
 The School reserves the right to cancel a programme without any liability no later than 7 days prior to the course start date.
+At no point is the School liable for the Student’s travel costs, except for taxi transfers booked through the School.

 The Student may postpone their start date by giving the School a minimum of 7 days’ notice.
 During a “cooling off” period (see 3i), the Student may postpone at any time.